Shreyaaa-10/CodeAlpha_Tasks/README.md

 Student Performance Analytics – Power BI Dashboard Description

-This project uses Power BI to analyze student-related data such as attendance, academic performance, departmental results, and resource utilization.
-The main goal is to present educational data in a clear and structured dashboard that helps in understanding performance trends and resource efficiency.
+This project is a Power BI dashboard developed to analyze student performance data, attendance trends, departmental results, and resource utilization.
+The dashboard converts academic data into structured and easy-to-understand visuals that support academic monitoring and planning.

 Purpose

-The purpose of this dashboard is to help academic administrators and educators make informed decisions by:
+The purpose of this dashboard is to:

-Tracking overall student count and performance
+Track total student count and overall performance

-Monitoring average attendance and marks
+Monitor average attendance and academic scores

-Comparing department-wise academic outcomes
+Compare performance across different departments

-Analyzing utilization of institutional resources
+Analyze utilization of educational resources

-🛠️ Tools & Technologies
+Tools and Technologies

-Power BI – Data visualization and dashboard design
+Power BI – Dashboard design and visualization

 Power Query – Data cleaning and transformation

-DAX – Measures and calculated KPIs
+DAX – Calculated measures and KPIs

 Excel / CSV – Dataset source

 Dashboard Overview

-The dashboard includes the following key sections:
+The dashboard consists of the following components:

-KPI cards for total students, average attendance, average marks, and resource utilization
+KPI cards showing total students, average attendance, average marks, and resource utilization

 Academic year-wise performance trend analysis

-Department-wise attendance and marks comparison
+Department-wise comparison of attendance and marks

 Resource utilization and cost analysis